modelum/AgileSchemaEvolver/README.md

    - `es.um.uschema.xtext.athena.parent`
    - `uschema`

-4. Then,  it is necessary to run the **Generate(Athena|Orion).mwe2**, this file can be found in the folder **añadir**.
-This step will proceed with errors; the code will be built and the files required for the tool will be generated.
+4. Then,  it is necessary to run the **Generate(Athena|Orion).mwe2**, each file is located in her respective folder in *Tools* > (*es.um.uschema.xtext.(Athena|Orion)*) .
+This step will proceed with errors on the console but not will interrupt the process; the code will be built and the files required for the tool will be generated.
 Both projects must be compiled, first the Athena project and then the Orion project.

 5. The M2T transformation is triggered via a Java class containing a main method, located in the es.um.uschema.xtext.orion project.
    - `src/main/java/es/um/uschema/xtext/orion/Orion2MySQLMain.java`